 I need permission from every artist that I play on the podcast.
 If there's an artist you love who hasn't appeared on the podcast before, please email them.
 Ask them to complete the permission form and submit their music to the show.

 It's easier than ever.
-Just complete this form for each CD that you release.
+Just complete this form.

 By completing the submission form, you understand that I cannot pay royalties for music played in the podcast.